lfrank01/CircuitPython/Classes_Objects_And_Modules/README.md

 [main.py](/Classes_Objects_And_Modules/main.py)

 **Note on using digital outputs**
-* The assignment was to use digital outputs to drive the LED, not analog ones.
-As a result, the color possibilities would be limited to combinations of whatever corresponded to each pin being on or off.
-This would result in 8 possible colors being rendered including black (all off) and white (all on) (2^3 combinations because there are 3 pins and 2 states, on or off).
+* The assignment called for the use of digital outputs to drive the common anode RGB LEDs, not analog ones.
+As a result, the color possibilities were limited to combinations of the pins being either on (False) or off (True).
+This would result in 8 possible colors being rendered, including black (all off) and white (all on).
+There were (2^3) combinations for colors because there were 3 pins and 2 states.

-* `digitalio` is the library used to drive the digital output pins.
-To make more colors, one would have to use pulse width modulation on the digital output pins to create the effect of analog variation of the current flowing to each pin rather than the digital states of only on or off.
+* The library `digitalio` was used to drive the digital output pins.
+To make more colors, one would have to use pulse width modulation (PWM) on the digital output pins to create the effect of analog variation.
+Analog variation would control the current flowing to each pin rather than the digital states being limited to on or off, creating more possible color options.

 # On Using PyCharm As An IDE